 Founded nearly 90 years ago, Fisher-Price has been a mainstay within the baby market, offering a wide variety of products for babies, infants and children.
 While currently operating as a subsidiary of Mattel, the Fisher-Price brand is available from a wide variety of retailers, such as Myer, Kmart and Target, and offers one of the largest ranges of baby bouncers and the like around.

-With bouncers, rockers and swings suitable for newborns, infants and toddlers, Fisher-Price has plenty for parents to choose from, including the Kick ‘n Play Musical Bouncer – which features 15 minutes of music, a removable toy bar and adjustable harness – all the way to the Deluxe Bouncer, which features machine-washable seat pads, head support and calming vibrations to help your little one nod off.
+With bouncers, rockers and swings suitable for newborns, infants and toddlers, Fisher-Price has plenty for parents to choose from, including the Take-Along Swing & Seat – which features a soft seat pad, gentle music and sounds, and soft animal friends for your bub to play with, plus swinging motions and calming vibrations to help your little one nod off.

 While it doesn’t have the range as some of its competitors, BabyLove offers both rockers and bouncers for parents to consider.
 Available from speciality baby retailers, BabyLove additionally stocks baby seats, cots and walkers, suitable for whether you’re looking for something for around the house, or something that can go with you.

 BabyLove’s primary baby bouncer – the imaginatively named ‘Rock a Baby Rocker’ – features an easily adjustable toy arm and folding capabilities for easy transportation and storage.
-Incorporating a 3-point safety harness and an adjustable backrest, the Rock a Baby Rocker weighs in at just over 2kg, and comes in either Mulberry or Cream finishes.
-Classy.
+Incorporating a 3-point safety harness and an adjustable backrest, the Rock a Baby Rocker weighs in at just over 2kg, and comes in either mulberry or cream finishes.
+Side note: this bouncer is discontinued, but can still be purchased on some third-party sites like Amazon and eBay.

 Made by Valco Baby, VeeBee is a wholly-owned Australian brand selling baby and nursery products such as strollers, ride-on accessories and play yards.
 The brand markets itself as being on the affordable side, and offers baby bouncers retailing between $59 and $89.